 What is the Ronald McDonald Playroom?

 It gives children a chance to relax and unwind, and allows caregivers a chance to attend meetings with members of their child’s clinical care team, complete paperwork, volunteer as part of our Family Leadership Program, or enjoy 30 minutes of down time before or after their child’s appointment.
-Families are also welcome to come in and play together!

 Who can use the playroom?